Surgery on discrete groups: Model geometries

 \begin{definition} A \emph{model geometry} (of dimension 2) is a connected 2-complex $M$ with a distinguished vertex (the center) satisfying the following two conditions: \begin{enumerate} \item every vertex in $M$ distinct from the center is adjacent to it \item every loop is attached to the center \end{enumerate} \end{definition}

 Let $M$ be a model geometry.
-There are two types of edges in $M$ besides the loops: \begin{enumerate} \item[-] the \emph{half edges}, exactly one of whose extremities coincide with the center \item[-] the \emph{boundary edges}, none of whose extremities coincide with the center \end{enumerate}
+There are two types of edges in $M$ besides the loops: \begin{enumerate} \item[-] the \emph{half edges}, exactly one of whose extremities coincide with the center \item[-] the \emph{boundary edges}, none of whose extremities coincide with the center \end{enumerate} We always assume that the half-edges are simple, and that every boundary edge is contained in a unique face of $M$.

 The \emph{core} of $M$ is the maximal subcomplex $\Co M$ of $M$ whose vertex set contains only the center.
 It contains the loops and the faces attached (exclusively) to loops.
 Thus we have an homotopy equivalence,